-A perfect elegant yet simple dinner starter or light summer supper served with crusty French baguettes to mop up the most silky creamy parmesan sauce.
+A perfect elegant yet simple dinner starter or light summer lunch served with crusty French baguettes to mop up the most silky creamy parmesan sauce.

-Snap the asparagus spears 2/3rds of the way down, where they break naturally.
-Peel them as close as possible to the spear heads then cut the spears into 3.
+Snap the asparagus spears about 1/4 off the bottom, where they break naturally.
+Peel or scrape them as close as possible to the spear heads then cut the spears into 3.

 Fill a large pan with water and bring to a rolling boil.
 Add a generous heaped teaspoon of salt to the cooking water.
 Prepare a large bowl of (preferably iced) cold water.

-Cook the asparagus for 3 minutes (no more than 4 minutes!) then remove with a slotted spoon and immediately transfer to the cold water to stop the cooking process.
+Cook the asparagus for 3 minutes (no more than 4 minutes if they're more chunky).
+Remove with a slotted spoon and immediately transfer to the cold water to stop the cooking process.

-When cool, drain the asparagus, setting aside 4 spears for the decor and 4 for the ramekins.
-Place the others in a food processor and mix to a purée with the cream.
+Drain the asparagus, setting aside a spear top per person for the decor and one spear top each for the clafoutis.
+Place the rest of the asparagus in a food processor and mix to a purée with some of the batter.

-Remove from the oven and leave to cool slightly for 5-10 minutes, then using a sharp knife, cut around the edges to remove and place directly on the serving plates.
+Remove from the oven and leave to cool for 10-15 minutes, then using a sharp knife, release the clafoutis from around the edges and place directly on the serving plates.

 Bring the cream to the boil, adding some salt, pepper and a pinch of ground nutmeg.
 Add the parmesan then beat together well until smooth with a balloon whisk.
 Serve immediately around each clafoutis.

-For the green asparagus clafoutis, serve with the parmesan sauce.
-I used 4 ramekin dishes but muffin moulds also work well, including briochette silicone moulds (this recipe makes 6 if using briochette moulds).
+I used 4 ramekin dishes but regular muffin moulds also work well, including briochette silicone moulds (makes 6 generous portions).

-Wine Suggestions: Serve with a rich, aromatic white wine - such as a Chardonnay, Voignier, a Pinot Blanc from Alsace, or white Rioja.
+Wine Suggestions: Serve with a fruity white wine - such as a Voignier (Condrieu a real treat!), a dry Muscat or Riesling from Alsace, or Chenin from the Loire (Savennières).